The Institute

 BIO

-Johan Horsmans is the newest member of the data analyst team at Constructive Institute.
+Johan Horsmans is a member of the data analyst team at Constructive Institute.
 Previously, he worked as a research assistant at Aarhus University, and currently, he is doing his internship at the Constructive Institute News Lab, where he works on developing complex AI algorithms capable of automatically detecting constructive news.

 BACKGROUND